 The closing pharmacist locks up sometime around 17:00 and is on call for the remainder of the night.

-Radiation safety and proper handling of all RAM is at the forefront of the training we receive.
-Employees are required to wear ring badges (to monitor extremity exposure) as well as a body badge at collar/thyroid level (to monitor whole body exposure).
+Radiation safety and proper handling of all RAM are at the forefront of the training we receive.
+Employees are required to wear ring badges (to monitor extremity exposure) as well as a body badge at collar/thyroid level (to monitor whole-body exposure).
 Rings are monitored weekly, and badges monthly, to assess each employee’s radiation exposure.

-The US government has set limits (i.e. 5 REM/year for whole body exposure, 50 REM/year for extremities).
-In addition, companies will oftentimes have even stricter limits than these, and will assess each individual as necessary if their exposure approaches action levels.
-Most of the times, this will entail adjusting ones compounding techniques to ensure practice of “ALARA” principles.
+The US government has set limits (i.e. 5 REM/year for whole-body exposure, 50 REM/year for extremities).
+In addition, companies will oftentimes have even stricter limits than these and will assess each individual as necessary if their exposure approaches action levels.
+Most of the time, this will entail adjusting one’s compounding technique to ensure the practice of “ALARA” principles.
 Each pharmacy will also have a “Radiation safety officer” (who may or may not be a pharmacist), and they are responsible for overall safety at the pharmacy: monitoring air concentrations, training personnel, and keeping employees under all federal/company radiation guidelines.
-Pregnant women can officially declare their pregnancy to the company as well, and will receive an additional fetal badge to be worn near the belly.
-She will have even stricter limitations to restrict the amount of radiation exposed to the child.
+Pregnant women can officially declare their pregnancy to the company as well and will receive an additional fetal badge to be worn near the belly.
+She will have even stricter limitations to restrict the amount of radiation exposure to the child.